-That creativity led to his being given his own weekly TV series, which he called The Twilight Zone.
+That creativity led to his being given a weekly TV series, which he called The Twilight Zone.

-The first episode aired October 2, 1959.
+The first episode aired on October 2, 1959.
 It was an immediate success.

 The Twilight Zone explored, in dramatized fashion, a world where anything was possible, particularly the bizarre and unexplained.

-While Rod Serling was having success with The Twilight Zone, his brother was also making a name for himself.
+While Rod Serling was successful with The Twilight Zone, his brother was also making a name for himself.

 “We were rank sentimentalists and rank romanticists, both of us.”

 Robert was an aviation expert.
-He was United Press International’s aviation editor, and wrote fiction and non-fiction books about air travel.
+He was United Press International’s aviation editor and wrote fiction and non-fiction books about air travel.
 Several sold reasonably well in the 1970s.
-One, The President’s Plane Is Missing became a made-for-TV film in 1973.
+The President’s Plane Is Missing became a made-for-TV film in 1973.